Video Tutorial Lattice Enthalpies

 Quick Notes Lattice Enthalpies

-- Lattice enthalpy of formation is the enthalpy change that occurs when 1 mole’s worth of an ionic compound is formed from its constituent, gaseous ions.
+- Lattice enthalpy of formation is the enthalpy change that occurs when 1 mole’s worth of an ionic compound is formed from its constituent, free gaseous ions.

 - Solid ionic lattices are held together by strong electrostatic attraction between oppositely charged ions.

 - Ion charge and size influence the strength of attraction.

 - The smaller the ionic radius and the greater the charge, the stronger the attraction.

 - The stronger the attraction between ions, the stronger the lattice (higher melting point).

 - Lattice enthalpies cannot be measured directly, they have to found using Hess's Law and Born-Haber cycles.